leoloso/leoloso.com/src/posts/export-directive.md

 Nothing is perfect: in order for `@export` to work, there are 3 considerations that need to be satisfied in the query:

-1. The name of the variable must start with "_"
+1. The name of the variable must start with `"_"`
 2. The fields must be executed in order
 3. The variable must always receive a default value

 I'll explain why these are mandatory and how they work, one by one.

-### 1. The name of the variable must start with "_"
+### 1. The name of the variable must start with `"_"`

-As mention earlier on, the `@export` directive is not part of the GraphQL spec, so there are no considerations on the language itself for its implementation.
-Then, the GraphQL server implementers must find their own way to satisfy their requirements, but without deviating from the GraphQL syntax, expecting that the solution could one day become part of the spec.
+As mentioned earlier on, the `@export` directive is not part of the GraphQL spec, so there are no considerations on the language itself for its implementation.
+Then, the GraphQL server implementers must find their own way to satisfy their requirements, but without deviating from the GraphQL syntax, expecting that it could one day become part of the official solution.

 For [my implementation](https://github.com/getpop/graphql/blob/109d194c11dd2510d0ea5ce42b88fb556397400c/src/DirectiveResolvers/ExportDirectiveResolver.php), I decided that `@export` will export the value into a normal variable, accessible as `$variable`.
 Please notice that this is a design decision which may vary across implementers; for instance, [Apollo's `@export` directive](https://www.apollographql.com/docs/link/links/rest/#export-directive) is accessed under entry `exportVariables` (as doing `{exportVariables.id}`), not under entry `args` as its inputs.
 Then, while Apollo doesn't require to declare the exported variables in the operation name, my implementation does.

-The issue with this solution is that static (i.e. "normal") variables and dynamic variables behave differently: while the value for a static variable can be determined when parsing the query, the value for a dynamic variable must be determined on runtime, right when reading the value fo the variable.
+The issue with this solution is that static (i.e. "normal") variables and dynamic variables behave differently: while the value for a static variable can be determined when parsing the query, the value for a dynamic variable must be determined on runtime, right when reading the value of the variable.
 Then, the GraphQL engine must be able to tell which way to treat a variable, if the static or the dynamic way.

 Given the constraints, and in order to avoid introducing new, unsupported syntax into the query (such as having `$staticVariables` and `%dynamicVariables%`), the solution I found is to have the dynamic variable name start with `"_"`: `$_dynamicVariable`.